bpmn-io/bpmn.io/src/blog/2022/010-reworked-popup-menu.md

 ---

-title: Reworked Popup Menu lands in diagram-js
+title: Reworked Popup Menu Lands in diagram-js
 description: "Introducing diagram-js@11: The release reworks the popup menu improving scalability and accessibility and adding a fresh new look."
 layout: blogpost.hbs
 slug: 2022-reworked-popup-menu